Portuguese name: Conjunto Megalítico de Barreira, or Menires de Barreira

 Standing on the hilltop, surrounded by tall trees and lush undergrowth, you are surrounded by a tumbled abundance of giant stones, some standing brightly in the sunshine, with others covered in moss and/or ivy.
 To the east, you can see the Sintra hills, topped with the fairy-tale Pena Palace.
 To the west, the magnificent Mafra Palace shines in the sun.
 The peaceful quiet of the hilltop allows you to turn from the stones, to these more modern wonders, and contemplate the vastness of time.

-Designated a site of public interest only in 1993, this megalithic site has had a rough history, with stones being removed many times in recent past despite archaeological studies.
+Discovered in 1961 and designated a site of public interest only in 1993, this megalithic site has had a rough history, with stones being removed many times in recent past despite archaeological studies.
 The irregular shape of the complex leads one to wonder how many of the stones were intentionally placed, and how many were just naturally located here.
 There are some circular arrangements, some stones that seem to have been definitely shaped and stood upright, but others that appear to have been left alone.
+Some archaeologists dispute that this is a constructed site at all.
+Some prehistoric artefacts have been found in the area (not immediately beside or under the menhirs), so it likely was used by people in Neolithic times, but did they construct some or all of it?
+We won’t know until it has been properly investigated.

 Location